-How to Play Omaha Poker Online – Rules and Strategy
+How to Play Omaha Poker – PLO Poker Rules and Strategy

 What is Omaha Poker Online?

-Omaha Hold’em – later shortened simply to Omaha – is thought to have developed in the late 1970s.
+Omaha Hold’em, then shortened simply to Omaha, was introduced in the late 1970s.
 The idea was to create a variation of Texas Hold’em that offered more action and complexity.
+This definitely worked as the game is available on the best Omaha poker sites.

-The rules are essentially the same as its Texan cousin, except for the addition of two hole cards for each player.
-So if you know how to play Texas Hold’em, Omaha could be a relatively smooth transition, though it’s a much more intricate game.
+While the rules structure mirrors Texas Hold’em, adding two hole cards for each player adds depth.
+So, if you know how to play Texas Hold’em, transitioning to Omaha could feel natural, though it’s a much more intricate game.

 PLO Poker Meaning

-All of the best online poker sites in the US offer additional variants, too.
-We’ll discuss these in more detail later, but Five Card Omaha and Omaha Hi-Lo are the most popular variations.
+All of the best online poker sites in the US offer additional variants.
+We’ll discuss these in more detail later, but Five Card Omaha and Omaha Hi-Lo are among the most popular variations.

 How to Play Omaha Poker Online